 Computing the Band Gap in Superlattices with the Schrödinger Equation

-Using an App to Find the Effective Band Gap for a Superlattice Structure
+The Effective Band Gap of a Superlattice Structure

 The ground state energies of the electrons and holes are solved separately in two eigenvalue studies.
 The result is extended from one to three unit cells using the Array 1D data set, which is also new in version 5.3 of the COMSOL Multiphysics® software.